As a woman drinks water in a glass, her hair turns into flowing water.

 Using the bathroom makes you move

-The new way to fight cancer is encouraging patients to move as much as possible.
 The "old way" to fight cancer was to rest.
 Not anymore.
+Now, doctors encourage patients to move as much as possible.
 If your movement for the day is to get up out of your bed and to use the bathroom, then that is your movement for the day.
 Hydrating with water will get you up out of bed every hour.
 And that's a good thing.
 Your oncologist will be happy to hear that you are maintaining your strength.
 Getting out of bed every hour will enable you to stay strong and hydrated.

 Our bodies need fresh water

 When your body is fighting cancer and trying to process powerful drugs, it's a double whammy on your system.
-Hydrating your cells with fresh water will enable your body to work better.
+Hydrating your cells with fresh water during chemotherapy will enable your body to work better.

-Freshwater also helps your body flush the chemotherapy out of your system.
+Freshwater also helps your body flush the chemotherapy drugs out of your system.
 It's a win-win.

 Chemo day hydration

 Drinking only water on chemo days forces you to get up out of your chemo chair.
-Using the bathroom is just part of the chemo process.
-Getting up out of your chair and moving around is something your body will really enjoy.
-By moving around you're circulating the drugs much faster than if you were sitting still.
+Using the bathroom is just part of the chemo process and moving around is something your body will really enjoy.
+Physical activity helps circulate the drugs much faster than sitting still.
 The oncology nurses loved it when I got out of my chair every hour and walked around with my IV pole.
-I noticed they tried to encourage patients to get up and walk around (if they felt comfortable and steady on their feet).
+I noticed they tried to encourage other patients to get up and walk around (if they felt comfortable and steady on their feet).

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AdvancedOvarianCancer.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.